Make a Shunt Resistor

 Fortunately it is possible to make your own shunt resistor

 from nothing more than a length of copper wire.
-While it will only be accurate to within 10%, and its accuracy will fall with changes in temperature much more so than a real
+While it will only be accurate to within 10%

-shunt resistor - making your own shunts is very cheap and easy.
+shunt resistor - making your own shunts is very cheap and easy and can also be an interesting education project.

 Example DIY Shunt Resistor